4-20ma/4-20ma.github.io/source/_posts/20130821-howto-remove-git-submodule.md

 - git
 ---

-This is an excellent article describing how to [remove a submodule](https://davidwalsh.name/git-remove-submodule) within git.
+This is an excellent article describing how to [remove a git submodule](https://davidwalsh.name/git-remove-submodule).

 Short version below (in case original disappears):